agregson/fitzlab/protocol_microwell_stain_FACS.md

-Microwell Staining for Multiparameter Flow Cytometry
+Protocol: Microwell Staining for Multiparameter Flow Cytometry
 ====================================================

-# PROTOCOL[^1]
+# Notes:[^1]

-All steps are performed in a clean, biological safety cabinet.
+-  All steps are performed in a clean, biological safety cabinet.
-Once the Vital Stain is introduced into the samples, the lights within the biological safety cabinet are turned off whenever the samples are present.
+-  Once the Vital Stain is introduced into the samples, the lights within the biological safety cabinet are turned off whenever the samples are present.
-All centrifugation is done with the temperature set at 4 C.
+-  All centrifugation is done with the temperature set at 4 C.

 # Supplies